gauravfodekar/NodeJSNotes/README.md

 In summary, Node.js is single-threaded in terms of executing JavaScript code and managing the event loop.
 However, it can leverage multi-threading and parallelism for specific tasks, such as CPU-bound operations, by using Worker Threads and the underlying libuv library.
 This allows Node.js to make efficient use of multi-core processors while maintaining its non-blocking, event-driven, and single-threaded execution model for most of its operations.

-47 #how we can achieve multithreading in node JS ?
+47. # how we can achieve multithreading in node JS ?
 Answer: In Node.js, you can achieve multithreading by using the "Worker Threads" module.
 This module allows you to create and run separate JavaScript threads in parallel to the main event loop thread, enabling you to perform CPU-bound tasks concurrently without blocking the event loop.
 Here's how you can achieve multithreading in Node.js using Worker Threads:

 1. **Import the Worker Threads module**: